IBM/aspera-cli/docs/README.erb.md

 - start with `--`
 - have a name, in lowercase, using `-` as word separator in name  (e.g. `--log-level=debug`)
 - have a value, separated from name with a `=`
-- can be used by prefix, provided that it is unique.
-E.g. `--log-l=debug` is the same as `--log-level=debug` (avoid)
+- can be used by prefix (avoid), provided that it is unique.
+E.g. `--log-l=debug` is the same as `--log-level=debug`

 Exceptions:

 - some options accept a short form, e.g. `-Ptoto` is equivalent to `--preset=toto`, refer to the manual or `-h`.
 - some options (flags) don't take a value, e.g. `-N`
 - the special option `--` stops option processing and is ignored, following command line arguments are taken as arguments, including the ones starting with a `-`.

 Example:

 ```bash
 <%=cmd%> config echo -- --sample